vasilyrud/fuzzview/install/README.md

 # Install scripts

-Various install scripts used for installing custom programs in Docker, Travis, etc.
+Various install scripts used for installing custom programs in Docker, Travis CI, etc.